dknkim/Manuscript_alert/RAG_plan.md

 ...
 ```

-✅ Tools: OpenAI, Anthropic, or any LLM you prefer
+✅ Tools: OpenAI, Anthropic, or any LLM we prefer

 ---